How to run Python scripts

 Once done, you can check that the file is present in the directory now running the command ls

-4. Change the permission of the file to 0755 running the command below:
+4. Change file permissions to 0755 running the command below:

 chmod 755 /home/cPuser/public_html/cgi-bin/nctest.py